putitsimply/christian-bible-explained/galatians.md

 ### The problem Paul is answering

 After Paul left, some teachers told the Galatian Christians, “Faith in Jesus is not enough.
-If you really want to belong, you must also follow key parts of the Jewish law, especially circumcision (a religious sign for Jewish males) and other rules.”
+To belong, people must also follow key parts of the Jewish law, especially circumcision (a religious sign for Jewish males) and other rules.”
 Paul strongly disagrees.

 ### Paul’s main message